ericselin/dotfiles/README.md

 - Start pomodoro with the `Win-p` keyboard shortcut
 - Stop pomodoro with the `Win-Shift-P` keyboard shortcut (intercepts the SIGINT and removes the file)
 - Refresh i3status on update via the SIGUSR1 signal
-- Notify user of pomodoro completion with `i3-nagbar`
+- Notify user of pomodoro completion with `notify-send`

 TODO status pomodoro: ANNOYING

-- TODO pomodoro: Make notification more like a message, and dismissable with keyboard
+- TODO pomodoro: make notification dismissable with keyboard
+- TODO pomodoro: make break timer action for notification

 ### Calendar - google -> `khal`